ray-project/ray/doc/source/rllib/rllib-catalogs.rst

         This dict (or an overriding sub-set) is part of :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` and therefore also part of any algorithm-specific config.
-        You can override its values and pass it to an AlgorithmConfig to change the behavior RLlib's default models.
+       To change the behavior RLlib's default models, override it and pass it to an AlgorithmConfig. to change the behavior RLlib's default models.

         .. literalinclude:: ../../../rllib/models/catalog.py